Der Blaue Reiter: History

-The forerunner of The Blue Rider was the Neue Künstlervereinigung München (N.K.V.M; New Artists' Association Munich), instigated by Marianne von Werefkin, Alexej von Jawlensky, Adolf Erbslöh and the German entrepreneur, art collector, aviation pioneer and musician Oscar Wittenstein.
-The N.K.V.M was co-founded in 1909, and Kandinsky, as its first chairman, organized the exhibitions of 1909 and 1910.
-Even before the first exhibition, Kandinsky introduced the so-called "four square meter clause" into the statutes of the N.K.V.M due to a difference of opinion with the painter Charles Johann Palmié, this clause would give Kandinsky the lever to leave the N.K.V.M in 1911.
-In 1911, Palmié allowed Kandinsky and Marc to leave the association and organize the first Blue Rider exhibition.
-The Blue Rider was thus a spin-off (Secession) from the N.K.V.M.
+The forerunner of The Blue Rider was the Neue Künstlervereinigung München (N.K.V.M: New Artists' Association Munich), instigated by Marianne von Werefkin, Alexej von Jawlensky, Adolf Erbslöh and German entrepreneur, art collector, aviation pioneer and musician Oscar Wittenstein.
+The N.K.V.M was co-founded in 1909 and Kandinsky (as its first chairman) organized the exhibitions of 1909 and 1910.
+Even before the first exhibition, Kandinsky introduced the so-called "four square meter clause" into the statutes of the N.K.V.M due to a difference of opinion with the painter Charles Johann Palmié; this clause would give Kandinsky the lever to leave the N.K.V.M in 1911.

-When there were repeated disputes among the conservative forces in the N.K.V.M, which flared up due to Kandinsky's increasingly abstract painting, he resigned the chairmanship on 10 January 1911 but remained in the association as a simple member.
+There were repeated disputes among the conservative forces in the N.K.V.M, which flared up due to Kandinsky's increasingly abstract painting.
+In December 1911, Kandinsky submitted Composition V for the association's third exhibition, but the jury rejected the painting.
+In response, Kandinsky, along with Münter, Marc, and others, formed a rival group and quickly organised a parallel exhibition at the same venue, the Thannhauser Gallery, in rooms adjacent to the official show.
+This breakaway group adopted the name Der Blaue Reiter.

+Years later, Kandinsky recalled anticipating the controversy and having already prepared extensive material for the new group's exhibition: "Our halls were close to the rooms of the NKVM exhibition.
+It was a sensation.
+Since I anticipated the 'noise' in good time, I had prepared a wealth of exhibition material for the BR [Blaue Reiter].
+So the two exhibitions took place simultaneously. (…) Revenge was sweet!".
+The exhibition was officially titled the First Exhibition of the Editorial Board of Der Blaue Reiter, reflecting Kandinsky and Marc's plans to publish an art almanac under the same name.

+Kandinsky resigned as chairmanship of the N.K.V.M. on 10 January 1911 but remained in the association as a simple member.
 His successor was Adolf Erbslöh.
 In June, Kandinsky developed plans for his activities outside of the N.K.V.M.
 He intended to publish a "kind of almanac" which could be called Die Kette (The Chain).
 On 19 June, he pitched his idea to Marc and won him over by offering him the co-editing of the book.